thooks1203/echodeed/DEMO_VIDEO_SCRIPT.md

 ---

 ## 🎬 INTRO (0:00-0:30)
-[Screen: www.echodeed.com homepage showing anonymous kindness feed with global counter]
+[Screen: www.echodeed.com landing page showing "Kindness Solves More Than You Think"]

 **YOU SAY:**
+"Welcome to EchoDeed™—the anonymous kindness platform backed by character education research.
+Our tagline says it all: 'Kindness Solves More Than You Think.'

+Most character education programs are abstract concepts that feel impossible to measure.
+EchoDeed transforms character education into daily, measurable action.
+This isn't just a mission—it's a proven methodology.

-"Welcome to EchoDeed™—the premier anonymous kindness platform transforming how schools build character and community.
-In the next few minutes, I'm going to show you a complete walkthrough of the platform from three perspectives: students, teachers, and parents.
+In the next few minutes, I'm going to show you a complete walkthrough from three perspectives: students, teachers, and parents.
 What makes EchoDeed different is that it reduces teacher workload by 95% while increasing student engagement through complete anonymity and real local rewards.
 Let me show you how it works."

 ---